 Relevance of Economics for Diversity, Equity and Inclusion:

-Economists and economic research are at the forefront of policy debates surrounding disparities in not only income and wealth, but also criminal justice, education, health and political influence.
+Economists and economic research are at the forefront of policy debates surrounding disparities in not only income and wealth, but also criminal justice, education, environment, health, and political influence.
 Given this, the standard curriculum in economics provides a wealth of insights and information for students eager to address issues of diversity and equity in all their complexity.
 Likewise, Mizzou economics faculty are engaged in impactful research on issues related to inequality and diversity.